If you are familiar with the concept of customer segmentation, next step would be to see some successful implementations.

 Easiest way to access this information is to simply ask.
 However, it gets quite annoying to fill 10-minute-long-surveys.
 Thus, you may try to guess your customers age or gender by monitoring their past behavior.
 Someone who is into skateboarding is probably a boy in his teens.

-As you see, there are multiple ways to segment you customers and it is advised to use mixed strategy by prioritizing your needs.
+As you see, there are multiple ways to segment you customers and it is advised to use mixed strategy by prioritising your needs.

 Improve your customer segmentation as you get the results by time.